I feel helpless

-Whether deceased or still living, I can enroll loved ones in the spiritual Fraternity of Our Lady of Montligeon
+I can enroll loved ones, whether deceased or living, in the spiritual Fraternity of Our Lady of Montligeon

-Enrolling people in the Fraternity of Our Lady of Montligeon means offering them perpetual Mass on a daily basis.
+Enrolling people in the spiritual Fraternity of Our Lady of Montligeon means offering them perpetual Mass celebrated at the shrine on a daily basis.

 The shrine prays for the deceased ever since 1884

-Celebrating Mass is at the core of the prayer here at the shrine of Montligeon.
-As from 1884, praying especially for all the deceased recommended to the Fraternity de Montligeon.
-Today still, one can enroll oneself or a loved one -whether deceased or still living – to the Fraternity.
+The prayer core at the shrine of Montligeon is the Eucharist.
+As from 1884, the prayer for the dead, and especially for all the deceased recommended to the Fraternity de Montligeon.
+Today still, one can enroll oneself or a loved one – whether deceased or still living – to the Fraternity.

 Prayer to Our Lady of Deliverance